yuvaneshkm/mongodb-connector-pkg/README.md

 2. flake8(it is best because it containt 3 library pylint pycodestyle mccabe)
 3. pycodestyle

+## CI/CD
+ Implemented a robust CI/CD pipeline using GitHub Actions to automate testing, building, and deployment of this package to the PyPI repository.
+This ensures that every change is thoroughly tested and seamlessly deployed, maintaining the highest quality standards.

 # How to use this package

 ## Installation